Alaricus/clicker-tutorial-react/README.md

 We can begin by outlining the idea of what we want to end up with.
 Since this is just a tutorial, we want to build a clicker game that:

 1. Allows a user to click a button to increment a counter
-2. Allows a user to buy autoclickers in increment a counter automatically
+2. Allows a user to buy autoclickers to increment a counter automatically
 3. Has several levels of autoclickers, each progressively more expensive and powerful

 We will inevitably find ourselves adding new features as we go, but it’s still good to have a list of the features that are absolutely required.
 For those curious to see the end result before diving in, here is a [working example](https://alaricus.github.io/clicker-tutorial/) of the game we are going to build.
 Here is the [source code](https://github.com/Alaricus/clicker-tutorial).
 The rest of the article will be an explanation of technical decisions that took us from a plan to the finished product.